ng-Classic/ng-classic/aio/content/guide/providers.md

 <!--todo: KW--Make diagram here -->
 <!--todo: KW--per Misko: not clear if the lazy modules are siblings or grand-children.
 They are both depending on router structure. -->

-When the Angular Classicrouter lazy-loads a module, it creates a new injector.
+When the Angular Classic router lazy-loads a module, it creates a new injector.
 This injector is a child of the root application injector.
 Imagine a tree of injectors; there is a single root injector and then a child injector for each lazy loaded module.
 This child injector gets populated with all the module-specific providers, if any.